 So aggregate data shows an opposite pattern from single-event data: It might not be exceptionally valuable at the time of any one event, but its value increases dramatically over time as it allows for better and better forecasts.

-What would be ideal is to have both single events and aggregate data in one system, with both available quickly enough to be useful across a number of cases.
+What would be ideal is to have both single events and aggregate data in one system, with both available quickly enough to be useful across many cases.
 This was one of the main goals of developing Pinot.

 What this does is, essentially, expand the user for your data in new and innovative ways.
 Providing your users with actionable data allows you to bring more value, using something you already have.